Doug Brenner in his Chevron B15B at Riverside late 1970. Copyright Doug Brenner 2012. Used with permission.

 Southern Pacific Division sources

 Although Los Angeles was one of the homes of American motor racing, we have few sources of information for southern Californian FB racing in this period.
 Competition Press & Autoweek had some regional coverage up to 1973 and Formula magazine then took over for a period in the mid-1970s.
-However, we are keen to acquire or borrow 1960s, 1970s and 1980s copies of regional SCCA newsletters from this Division.
+However, we are keen to acquire or borrow 1960s, 1970s and 1980s copies of SCCA regional publications from this Division.
 The key ones are:

 We are also keen to get scans of entry lists from SCCA Nationals for this division.